kbrsh/blog/src/posts/inventing-monads.md

 In this example, every value is a function of state that returns and output along with new state.
 It's not the best code though, because `getSum` has to call both of its arguments with the state in order to get their value, then it has to correctly manage the latest state and return it.

 However, `apply` can assume that every input is a _function of state that returns output and new state_.
 It can also assume that the function takes only an output value and returns another function of state.

+Using these assumptions, it would be nice if the function `f` could expect only the output portion of `x`'s return value.
+To get `x`'s output, we need to call it with the state, so we can return a new function of state.
+Within this function, we can pass `x` the state and get an output along with new state.
+Now we can supply `f` the output, and since `f` returns a function of state, we can call it again with the new state returned by `x`.
+Finally, we can return this result.

 ```js
 const apply = x => f => state => {